-- his name and full initials (in block letters).

-- b his computer index number.

-- his rank and Unit or club (see Para 752),

-- his squadding details, d

-- his signature on any certificate which will entitle him to compete for any special prizes.
+- a his name and full initials (in block letters), - b his computer index number, - c his rank and Unit or club (see Para 752), - d his squadding details, - e his signature on any certificate which will entitle him to compete for any special prizes.

-Any alteration of the squadding or index number invalidates a ticket. unless the alteration is initialled by or on behalf of the Squadding Department.

-Tickets or labels for single entry competitions are not transferable.
+807 Any alteration of the squadding or index number invalidates a ticket, unless the alteration is initialled by or on behalf of the Squadding Department.
+808 Tickets or labels for single entry competitions are not transferable.
 A competitor who uses any such ticket or label other than the one issued to him will be liable to expulsion (Para 544).

-Should a competitor lose a single entry ticket or label he should report the loss to the NRA Office where another may be issued, on payment of a fee of £5.00 per application, provided that the competition has not yet started.
+809 Should a competitor lose a single entry ticket or label he should report the loss to the NRA Office where another may be issued, on payment of a fee of $\pounds 5.00$ per application, provided that the competition has not yet started.